2024 Public Chain RWA Annual Research Report - Market Deconstruction and Paradigm Shift

 3. Global Governance Alliance

-Collaborate with institutions like FATF and BIS to promote the unification of cross-border regulatory standards, ensuring that the rights of tokenized assets are legally protected in cases of bankruptcy, judicial conflicts, and more.
+Collaborate with organizations like FATF and BIS to promote the unification of cross-border regulatory standards, ensuring that the rights of tokenized assets are legally protected in cases of bankruptcy and judicial conflicts.

 4. Education to Promote Popularization